 - HarmonyOS still not booming with apps

-It may not be the newest Huawei smartwatch on the scene, but the 2021 model is still one of the top picks from the company - and certainly the best option for those wanting to keep their spending below $200 / £200.
+It may not be the newest Huawei smartwatch on the scene, but the 2021 model is still one of the top picks from the company - and certainly the best option for those on a budget.

 Working with both iOS and Android is a big tick in its favor, as is the fact this is a smartwatch that continues to improve.
 In September, the company announced Strava support was coming to the device, and, while this alone doesn't solve the lack of third-party apps available through HarmonyOS, it is a sign Huawei is continuing to push.